Medication Management For Seniors

 - What is a generic drug?

 A generic medication has the same active ingredient and operates the same way as a brand-name drug.
 The only difference is that generic drugs are manufactured by a different company than name-brand drugs which often makes them less expensive.
 The FDA must approve generics so they are just as safe and high-quality as name-brand drugs.
 Prescription bottle labels will denote that a drug is generic and what the name-brand drug is called.
+Make sure you know both the generic and brand names so that you do not mix them improperly with other medications.

 - How do I figure out interactions between over-the-counter (OTC) medications and my prescription drugs?

 Most over-the-counter drugs do not have harmful interactions with prescription medications.
 However, always make sure to check all of the warnings on both the over-the-counter medication label and the prescription medication label to make sure there are no adverse interactions.
 You may also consult your doctor or pharmacist.
+There are online checkers as well.

 - Can I still drink grapefruit juice with my medication?